fork-for-review/bcoa.com/src/pages/projects/zhuhai.md

     image: /images/uploads/zhuhai_-17-_3800_cropped.jpg
     type: image
 ---
+This convention and exhibition complex are part of the key elements of development for the wider Shizimen Business District in Zhuhai, China.
+The concept was driven by the “City of
-The concept for this large urban complex in southern China was driven by the “City of Romance” label for the city of Zuhai, together with the connection of the site to the water.
+Romance” label for the city of Zuhai, together with the connection of the site to the water.
 A series of organic interconnected buildings join together to form vibrant multi-leveled urban spaces.
 The